-Sales proceeds will be net of any fees to be paid by the participant (Please read "-7.
-What are the transaction costs of participating in the Plan?" for details).
+Sales proceeds will be net of any fees to be paid by the participant (Please read Question 7 for details).
 The Plan Administrator will deduct any fees or applicable tax withholding from the sale proceeds.
 Sales processed on accounts without a valid Form W-9 for U.S. citizens or Form W-8BEN for non-U.S. citizens will be subject to Federal Backup Withholding.
 This tax can be avoided by furnishing the appropriate and valid form prior to the sale.
 Forms are available online at shareowneronline.com.